alemesa/mapbox-covid19/TUTORIAL.md

 },...]
 ```

-We will use [swr](https://swr.now.sh/) by the talented [Zeit](https://zeit.co/home) team to fetch the data and convert it to a mapbox geojson style data which should look like this:
+We will use [swr](https://swr.now.sh/) by the skilled [Zeit](https://zeit.co/home) team to fetch the data and convert it to a mapbox geojson style data which should look like this:

 ```js
 data: {